DD-Beltran-F/cachai/README.md

 # **CACHAI package**

-CACHAiI (Custom Axes and CHarts Advanced Interface) is a customizable visualization toolkit for Python.
+CACHAI (Custom Axes and CHarts Advanced Interface) is a customizable visualization toolkit for Python.

 ## ⚙️ Installation